KernelFierce/ShivaTeach/README.md

 ### Firestore Integration & Live Data
 - **All Mock Data Removed**: All static and mock data files and references have been completely removed from the project.
-- **Live Data on All Dashboards**: The Main Dashboard, Teacher Dashboard, and Student Dashboard are now all 100% powered by live data from Firestore, reflecting the actual state of the database.
+- **Live Data on All Dashboards**: The Main Dashboard, Teacher Dashboard, Student Dashboard, Leads, and Courses pages are now all 100% powered by live data from Firestore.
+- **Functional Admin Pages**:
+    - **User Management**: Admins can now add and edit users directly from the UI.
+User creation and updates are handled securely on the client-side using batch writes.
+    - **Organization Settings**: The settings page is now fully active, allowing admins to fetch and update tenant-level configuration in real-time.
+    - **Course Management**: The courses page now displays a live, structured view of all subjects and their associated courses from the database.
+- **Teacher Availability**: Teachers can now set and save their weekly availability, with data being written to and read from Firestore.
 - **On-Demand Data Seeding**: An isolated, safe seeding page has been re-established at `/seed`.
-This allows an administrator to reliably wipe and populate all necessary collections with a comprehensive set of sample data in one click, resolving all previous "chicken-and-egg" issues.
+This allows an administrator to reliably wipe and populate all necessary collections with a comprehensive set of sample data in one click.
+The script has been updated to support the latest data models, including per-user session references and teacher availabilities.

 ### Security
+- **Secure Data Fetching**: Implemented a more secure data model for sessions by creating per-user subcollections (`sessionsAsStudent`, `sessionsAsTeacher`) to prevent users from being able to query all sessions in the system.
 - **Secure Firestore Rules (In Progress)**: The application has a secure set of foundational Firestore rules.
 These will be hardened with full Role-Based Access Control (RBAC) before any production deployment.